 - You may be tempted to spend more than you can afford in order to max out your rewards, which might put you at financial risk.
 The same goes for a sign-up bonus.

 Should you get a rewards credit card?

 Is it time to apply for a rewards credit card?
 If you don’t already have a good rewards card in your wallet, you may be leaving money on the table — especially if you travel frequently, buy a lot of groceries, pump a lot of gas or make a lot of retail purchases that could have earned you points.

-If your budget matches the average household budget, you’re probably spending close to $5,000 per year on groceries and a little more than $2,000 a year on restaurants.
-By applying for one of the best credit cards for groceries, you could earn as much as 6 percent cash back on eligible supermarket purchases — and if you add one of the best credit cards for dining out, you could earn 3 to 5 percent cash back on restaurants and takeout.
+If your budget matches the average household budget, you’re probably spending about $5,700 per year on groceries and a little more than $3,600 a year on restaurants.
+By applying for one of the best credit cards for groceries, you could earn as much as 6 percent cash back on eligible supermarket purchases — and if you add one of the best credit cards for dining out, you could earn 3 percent to 5 percent cash back on restaurants and takeout.

 There are a lot of high-earning rewards credit cards with specialized bonus categories, so take the time to research your options and choose the rewards card that might be best for you.
-If you have travel expenses in your future, for example, you should definitely consider getting a travel rewards card.
+If you have travel expenses in your future, for example, you should definitely consider a travel rewards card.

 While most people will probably want a credit card that offers rewards, it’s worth noting that some non–rewards credit cards have their advantages.

-If you have existing credit card debt, for example, you would be better off prioritizing a long balance transfer offer over rewards.
+Say you have existing credit card debt.
+In that case, you might be better off prioritizing a long o percent balance transfer offer over rewards.
 The Citi® Diamond Preferred® Card may be a good fit for a situation like this.
 This card doesn’t earn rewards, for example, but it does offer a 0 percent intro APR for 12 months on purchases and 21 months on balance transfers.
-After that, the variable APR will be 17.99 percent to 28.74 percent, based on your creditworthiness.
+After that, the variable APR will be 18.24 percent to 28.99 percent, based on your creditworthiness.
 Balance transfers must be completed within four months of account opening to qualify for the promotional rate.